 The gig economy

-24 million Americans are self employed, and with more members of Generation Z entering the workforce, the gig economy is expected to grow.
+28% of Americans are self employed in some capacity, and with more members of Generation Z entering the workforce, the gig economy is expected to grow.
 Younger generations are less likely to put up with employers telling them when and where they need to work, and more likely to forge their own path.

 Sure, there are already some scheduling, CRM, and accounting solutions aimed at freelancers and soloprofessionals.
 But there are plenty of unsolved problems too.
 Many freelancers are either using complicated software that’s too robust for their business needs, or they’re stuck in the pattern of manual processes.
 There’s a lot of opportunity for creating simple, easy-to-use SaaS products to help with lead qualification, lead follow up, client onboarding, and more.